Solutions

 ELA is a youth empowerment program offering safe spaces and mentor-led, community-supported programming.
 Through a combination of education and economic empowerment, young girls gain the knowledge and tools to overcome barriers and reach their full potential.

-This program is implemented by BRAC International, Netherlands, Bangladesh, Kenya
+This program is implemented by BRAC International, Bangladesh, Kenya

 1